Loading…

 Tuesday June 9, 2026 10:45am - 11:45am EDT

-Student performance rightfully consumes us, but as state tests have fallen away from certain subject areas and data with them, how do we measure and track growth?
+Student performance rightfully consumes us, but as state tests have fallen away from certain subject areas (and the data that came with them), how do we measure and track growth?
+What is a student's role in that processs?
+I have done my best to investigate best practices and have started exploring ways to help students monitor their growth in the hopes of starting a cycle of empowerment and reflection.

 Presenters